The blowup-polynomial of a metric space: connections to stable polynomials, graphs and their distance spectra: Monoid morphism computations towards Theorem

 \subsection{Acknowledgments}

-The authors would like to thank Alexander Belton, Petter Br\"and\'en, and Alan Sokal for useful discussions.
-P.N.~Choudhury was supported by National Post-Doctoral Fellowship (NPDF) PDF/2019/000275 from SERB (Govt.~of India) and by a C.V.\ Raman Postdoctoral Fellowship (IISc).
-A.~Khare was partially supported by Ramanujan Fellowship grant SB/S2/RJN-121/2017, MATRICS grant MTR/2017/000295, and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India), and by grant F.510/25/CAS-II/2018(SAP-I) from UGC (Govt.~of India).
+The authors would like to thank Alexander Belton, Petter Br\"and\'en, Carolyn Chun, Karola Meszaros, Aaradhya Pandey, Alan Sokal, and Cynthia Vinzant for useful discussions.
+We also thank the anonymous referee for carefully reading the manuscript and providing useful feedback.
+P.N.~Choudhury was partially supported by INSPIRE Faculty Fellowship research grant DST/INSPIRE/04/2021/002620 (DST, Govt.\ of India), IIT Gandhinagar Internal Project grant IP/IITGN/MATH/PNC/2223/25, C.V.\ Raman Postdoctoral Fellowship 80008664 (IISc), and National Post-Doctoral Fellowship (NPDF) PDF/2019/000275 from SERB (Govt.\ of India).
+A.~Khare was partially supported by Ramanujan Fellowship grant SB/S2/RJN-121/2017, MATRICS grant MTR/2017/000295, and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India), by a Shanti Swarup Bhatnagar Award from CSIR (Govt.\ of India), by grant F.510/25/CAS-II/2018(SAP-I) from UGC (Govt.~of India), and by the DST FIST program 2021 [TPN--700661].